Zombie (The Cranberries song): Bad Wolves cover

-TMZ published O'Riordan's final voice message on 5 April 2018.
-Bad Wolves released the cover on 18 January 2018 as the second single from their debut album Disobey.
-The cover was released without her vocals as a tribute.
+Bad Wolves released the cover on 18 January 2018.
 The cover topped the US Billboard Mainstream Rock chart in May 2018 for three weeks and peaked at No. 54 on the Hot 100.
 In June 2018, at a concert in New York City, Bad Wolves donated $250,000 to O'Riordan's children.
-The idea of making a donation was set up by Allen Kovac, Eleven Seven Label Group founder, and former manager of the Cranberries, who also managed them during the original release of "Zombie".
+The idea of making a donation was set up by Allen Kovac, Eleven Seven Label Group founder, and former manager of The Cranberries.

 In an interview, bassist Kyle Konkiel shared his thoughts on the new cover's sound:

 Music video

-The song's music video was directed by Wayne Isham and was released on 18 January 2018, the day before the band released the song as a single.

-The video begins with text discussing the cover's background and the passing of O'Riordan.
-The video then cuts to shots of the band performing the song in a black room, wearing black clothing and playing black instruments interspersed with close-up scenes of a woman being covered in gold paint.
-The video then cuts in between shots of the band performing and the woman interacting with Vext which mainly involves her smearing gold paint on a glass pane between the two of them.
-After the guitar solo, she etches "1-15-18", the date of O'Riordan's death, into the paint.
-The woman's appearance (gold body paint, gold dress, and gold beaded headdress) is nearly identical to that of O'Riordan in the Cranberries' original Zombie music video.
-The video ends with a quote by Vext.
+The song's music video was directed by Wayne Isham.
+It begins with text discussing the cover's background and the passing of O'Riordan.
+The video then cuts to shots of the band performing the song in a black room, wearing black clothing and playing black instruments interspersed with close-up scenes of a woman (played by Ava Capra) being covered in gold paint to resemble O'Riordan in the original video.
+The woman also smears gold paint on a glass pane between herself and Vext, and after the guitar solo, she etches "1-15-18", the date of O'Riordan's death, into the paint.
+The video ends with a quote by Vext, "Her lyrics, confronting the collateral damage of political unrest, capture the same sentiment we wanted to express a quarter-century later.
+That is a testament to the kind of enduring artist Dolores was, and will remain forever."